 Hopped in Half by 3 Floyds Brewing Co.

 A few years ago, we announced Three Floyds as the “winner” of Halloween beer.
 The Indiana brewery celebrates gore and horror all year long with its unique beer-naming conventions and often disturbing artwork.
 Hopped in Half is a pilsner with 5.3% ABV and mild notes of pepper and lemon.
 You can’t miss this 22 oz bomber sitting on shelves thanks to its label, which showcases a brightly colored rendering of a demon beast cleaved into a cross section of itself.
 Hopped in Half was brewed with input from the death-metal band Obituary.

 GWAR Beer Oderus Ale by Cigar City Brewing

-Celebrate the life of former glam-horror band GWAR vocalist Oderus Urungus (may he rest in peace) by drinking a refreshing pale ale from Tampa, Florida’s favorite sons, Cigar City Brewing.
+Celebrate the life of the late glam-horror band GWAR vocalist Oderus Urungus (may he rest in peace) by drinking a refreshing pale ale from Tampa, Florida’s favorite sons, Cigar City Brewing.
 GWAR rocked stages around the world while dressed as interstellar barbarians.
 As such, you might think its namesake beer would be a big, brutal mess.
 Quite the contrary — Oderus Ale is fresh, bright, and tropical, brewed to be enjoyed in mass quantities during the GWAR B-Q fan celebration.

 Ghost Face Killah by Twisted Pine Brewing Company